Amelia5p/YogaWithBilly/README.md

 ## Design

 Wireframes were made in Balsamiq to ensure a clear and easy development process.
 The color pallete was created on Muzli colors, the colors used are quite muted creating a relaxed experience for users.
 The images used throughout the website is where the inspiration for the colors came from, this creates a consistent and cohesive theme.
-The 'Raleway' and Lato fonts were chosen for their elegance and warmth.
+The 'Raleway' and 'Lato' fonts were chosen for their elegance and warmth.
+These fonts are also highly legible, making them a great choice.
+Sans Serif is used as the fallback font.

 ----
 Responsive Navbar With Only HTML & CSS -Coding Artist